nf-core/ampliseq/docs/troubleshooting.md

 ```

 In this example the first column in the metadata file requires the values `run1-sample1` ... `run2-sample4` (instead of `sample1`, ..., `sample4`).

+If changing `--split` because the run folders contain this sign, the metadata sheet has to be adjusted as well, instead of using `run-sample`, `run[--split]sample` is required.

 If your input files are scattered in different paths then we recommend that you generate a directory with symlinked files.